A-n-i-e/Ask-Mama-Put/README.md

 1. **Pure vector similarity search**
 2. **Hybrid search (text + vector combination)**

-Hybrid search yielded **better grounding** and reduced hallucination rates by approximately **12%**, especially for long or vague queries (e.g. “What can I make with ripe plantain and pepper?”).
+Hybrid search yielded **better grounding** and reduced hallucination rates, especially for long or vague queries (e.g. “What can I make with ripe plantain and pepper?”).

 Future versions will include **document re-ranking** for even more precise results.